 Do not use if pregnant or breastfeeding.
 Roman chamomile is not recommended for use during pregnancy because it can cause uterine contractions and miscarriage.
 If you are allergic to ragweed (Asteraceae family of natural weeds/wildflowers) do not use.

 It is effective for respiratory diseases, colds, and congestion.
-It can improve concentration and is great as an insect repellant.
+Eucalyptus oil can improve concentration and is great as an insect repellant.
 It is used as an antispasmodic, antiseptic, decongestant, stimulant, and diuretic.
-It is wonderful for fevers, headaches, and migraines due to its cooling elements and it is used for a deodorant and helps with muscle aches and pain.
+It is wonderful for fevers, headaches, and migraines due to its cooling elements and it is used for a deodorant and helps with muscle pain relief.
+Pairs well with clary sage.

 Do not use if pregnant or breastfeeding.
 If you have epilepsy, do not use.
-It can be fatal if ingested in large doses.
+Eucalyptus oil can be fatal if ingested in large doses.

 Do not use if pregnant or breastfeeding.

-6. Lavender—Lavandula angustifolia is related to the mint or deadnettle family, Lamiaceae.
-It is native to the Old Word, Europe, eastern Africa, southwest Asia, southeast India and the Mediterranean.
+Lavandula angustifolia is related to the mint or deadnettle family, Lamiaceae.
+It is native to the Old World, Europe, eastern Africa, southwest Asia, southeast India and the Mediterranean.
 The very popular fragrance smells sweet and heavenly.
 Using the flowers, it is steam distilled.
-It is great for relieving stress, the common cold, flu, and headaches including migraines.
-It is useful as an antidepressant, decongestant, anti-inflammatory agent, sedative, diuretic, and deodorant.
+Lavender oil is great for relieving stress, the common cold, flu, and headaches including migraines.
+Lavender essential oil is useful as an antidepressant, decongestant, anti-inflammatory effects, sedative, diuretic, and deodorant.

-It is wonderful in your diffuser, in the bath for you own spa-like experience, and a few drops on your pillow at bedtime for a restful night’s sleep.
+Lavender oil is wonderful in your diffuser, in the bath for you own spa-like experience and a few drops on your pillow at bedtime for a restful night’s sleep.

 Do not use if you have an allergic reaction.

-7. Lemon—Citrus limonum also known as Citrus Limon, of the Rutaceae family is a native of India.
+Citrus limonum also known as Citrus Limon, of the Rutaceae family is a native of India.
 Lemon oil is obtained from the fresh fruit peel by cold expression.
 The cool, clean and fresh scent is loved by everyone.
 It decreases acid in the body, a good thing, and aids with digestion.
-It improves concentration to help you in making decisions.
+Lemon essential oil improves concentration to help you in making decisions.
 It is great in your diffuser to help with arthritis, rheumatism, and gout, helping remove cellulite, boils, acne, abscesses, increases energy, and improves the immune system.
 Add a few drops to your bath and for help with many things including circulation and skin problems.
 It is great for headaches, fever, and uplifts mood.

-Lemon is not toxic but can cause an allergic skin rash.
+Lemon essential oil is not toxic but can cause an allergic skin rash.

 Dilute with carrier oils because it can burn the skin in its pure form.
-It is photosensitive, so stay out of the sun.
+Lemon oil is photosensitive, so stay out of the sun.

-8. Marjoram—Origanum majorana is in the family of Lamiaceae (lavender).
+Origanum majorana is in the family of Lamiaceae (lavender).
 Marjoram is indigenous to Cyprus and southern Turkey, and was known to the Greeks and Romans as a symbol of happiness.
 It helps with constipation and cramps, and calms a hyperactive child (give up those psychotropic drugs).
 It relieves anxiety, depression, uplifts mood, tension, headaches, helps digestion, asthma, and sinusitis.
-It relieves insomnia, so put a few drops in your bath for a relaxing good night’s sleep.
+It relieves insomnia, so put a few drops in your bath or essential oil diffuser for a relaxing good night’s sleep.
 It is steam distilled using the herb’s flowers and leaves.
 It is also a great spice for cooking.